ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/glibc-with-lse/compare_result.md

 [SCAN], 99thPercentileLatency(us), 70143
 [SCAN], Return=OK, 1499804
 ```
+The overall throughtput (operations/sec) is 6662.1275371047195 with No-LSE Glibc.

 ## Result with LSE
-Launch MongoDB with Glibc with LSE and obtain benchmark result.
+Launch MongoDB again, this time with Glibc with LSE and obtain benchmark result.

-The overall TPS is __6871.605426919102__ with LSE Glibc.
-___So you can get around 3.14% extra benefit through Glibc with LSE!___
+The output will look similar to:

 ```console
 [OVERALL], RunTime(ms), 727632
 [OVERALL], Throughput(ops/sec), 6871.605426919102